gear-foundation/gear-wiki/docs/examples/nft-marketplace/marketplace.md

 },
 ```

-If auction period is over then anyone can send message `SettleAuction` that will send the NFT to the winner and pay to the owner:
+If the auction period is over then anyone can send a message `SettleAuction` that will send the NFT to the winner and pay to the owner:

 ```rust
 /// Settles the auction.
 ///